worldbank/metadata-editor-docs/docs/documenting_geographic.md

 This section describes how to document a geographic dataset (vector or raster) using the Metadata Editor.
 Documenting a data service follows the exact same principles, except that the option to extract metadata from data files does not apply when documenting a data service.

-The metadata template provided with the Metadata Editor identifies metadata elements that are specific to vector or raster datasets, or to data services.

 ### Prepare your materials